 The score for syntactic similarity implements a preference for answers from sentences with a syntactic structure that overlaps with that of the question.
-Equivalence rules as defined in section 4.1.2 are used to reason over dependency relations when matching syntactic structures.
+Note that equivalence rules as defined in section 4.1.2 are used to reason over dependency relations when matching syntactic structures.
 Answer context implements a preference for answers that occur in the context of certain terms from the question.
 Given a question classified as date(Event), for instance, date expressions which occur as a modifier of Event are preferred over date expressions occurring as sisters of Event, which in turn are preferred over dates which have no syntactic relation to Event.
-These preferences are manually tuned for each of the various question types.